halo/macosvpn/README.md

                     -l Australia -f australia -s s3same \\
                     -l Island -f island -s letme1n

-You can look at the available flags [in this file](https://github.com/halo/macosvpn/blob/master/macosvpn/Classes/VPNArguments.m).
+If you feel adventurous you can find all available flags [at the bottom of this file](https://github.com/halo/macosvpn/blob/master/macosvpn/Classes/VPNArguments.m).

+## Troubleshooting

+* If you get a warning that says "Creating Keychain item failed: write permissions error", you need to run the application with sudo.
+* If you're stuck, try to add the `--debug` flag and see if it says something useful.

-## Limitations/Future work
+## Limitations

 * If a VPN with the given name already exists, it is ignored.
 In the future there should be a --force option to re-create it